rarescosma/env.dotfiles/README.md

 make
 ```

-By default the targetet distro is Arch.
+Will target Arch by default.
 If going for a Debian server instead: `make debian`